 Halogen Group Elements – importance

-Halogen group or Group 17 of the periodic table consists of five elements which play a significant role in our daily lives as fluorine is used in toothpaste or chlorine is used as a disinfectant to clean the water.
+Halogen group or Group 17 of the periodic table consists of five elements which play a significant role in our daily lives fluorine is used in toothpaste and chlorine is used as a disinfectant to clean the water.

 The five members of Group 17 are:

-Fluorine takes the first position in the group 17 of the periodic table.
+Fluorine is a chemical element which is represented with a symbol F and has an atomic number 9.
+It takes the first position in group 17 of the periodic table.
 In the year, 1530 fluorine was discovered by Georgius Agricola.
 It is abundantly found in the earth’s crust.
 Fluorine is mainly found in cryolite (Na3AlF6), fluorspar(CaF2) and fluorapatite (3Ca3(PO4)2.CaF2) deposits.
-For commercial purposes, fluorspar is the most common source fluorine.
+For commercial purposes, fluorspar is the most common source of fluorine.

-Bromine takes the twenty-fifth position in an order of abundance in nature.
+Bromine is a chemical element which is represented by the symbol Br and has an atomic number 35.
+It takes the twenty-fifth position in order of abundance in nature.
 It is always found as a halide with other elements due to its high chemical reactivity.
 Bromine is majorly produced by the United States, Germany, and Israel.
 Ocean water is a primary natural source of this halogen.

-Iodine is found in nature as iodides or iodates.
+Iodine is a chemical element which is represented with the symbol I and has an atomic number 53.
+It is found in nature as iodides or iodates.
 Iodine is usually found in rocks, underground brines and soil.
 Seawater is also a source of iodine.